Afshar dialect

-Afshar or Afshari (Əfşar) is a Turkic dialect spoken in Turkey, Iran, Syria, and parts of Afghanistan by the Afshars.
+Afshar or Afshari (Əfşar) is a Turkic dialect spoken in Iran and Afghanistan by the Afshars.
 Ethnologue and Glottolog list it as a dialect of the South Azerbaijani language.
 The Encyclopædia Iranica lists it as a separate Southern Oghuz language.

 According to the third edition of the Encyclopaedia of Islam:

 Afshar is distinguished by many loanwords from Persian and a rounding of the phoneme /a/ to [ɒ], as occurred in Uzbek.
 In many cases, vowels that are rounded in Azerbaijani are not rounded in Afshar.
 An example of this is /jiz/ (meaning 100), which is /jyz/ in standard Azerbaijani.

+According to Lars Johanson, emeritus professor of Turcology and linguistics at the University of Mainz, and Eva Csato, professor emeritus in Turkic languages at Uppsala University, state that the Afshar dialect as SWS; Southwestern South Oghuz group that includes the dialects of Iran (such as Qashqai, Sonqori, Aynallu, etc.) and Afghanistan (e.g., Afshar).